-And oh my god.
-I HAVE to talk about Lil Rel Howery in this film!
-This guy, is officially now one of my favorite movie characters ever.
-Some of the things this man says in the movie, seriously had me rolling on the floor laughing because his character is so funny and well written.
-This guy says what some people might be thinking when they are watching the film, and pretty much everything this guy says sounds so funny.
+Also I have to talk about Lil Rel Howery in this film.
+This guy, is one of the most memorable movie characters in some time.
+Some of the things this man says in the movie, had me laughing so hard because his character is so well written.
+This guy says what some people might be thinking when they are watching the film, and pretty much everything this guy says is with a comedic touch.

 That’s another thing to praise about this movie is that, on top of it being very strange and scary, the film is also hilarious.
 Even though Jordan Peele, the director, is known for comedy mainly, sometimes it can be very hard to combine two genres in one film, but

 Peele did a fantastic job, mixing comedy and horror together.
 The two genres seamlessly blend into one amazing film that had me laughing and had me scared the entire film.